symonlopes/rent-api/README.md

 A reference project that presents key concepts that you will find in almost all projects that you implement.

+Items and tags
+Tags are a way of categorizing items.
+You can create tags and associate them with items.
+Tags are better than categories because you can have multiple tags per item, and you can search items by tags.

 # Concepts to learn

 ## CRUD operations